Skip to content

-Parchment skin is a term used in cosmetology to describe very thin, dry, and inelastic skin, resembling parchment.
-This term is often used in the context of skin aging, but it doesn't apply exclusively to mature individuals.
-Parchment skin can also affect younger individuals—especially when the skin is severely dehydrated, exposed to UV radiation, or treated too aggressively.
+Parchment skin is a term used in cosmetology to describe skin that is very thin, dry, and lacking elasticity, resembling parchment in its texture.
+This term often appears in the context of skin aging, but it does not exclusively apply to older individuals.
+Parchment skin can also occur in younger people, especially when the skin is severely dehydrated, exposed to UV radiation, or cared for too aggressively.

-Characteristically, parchment-textured skin appears thin, dull, and wrinkled.
-Fine lines appear, the skin feels tight, and it's more susceptible to irritation.
-This type of skin has poorer water retention, reacts more quickly to external factors, and can appear tired and dull.
+Parchment skin is characterized by a thin, dull, and "wrinkled" appearance.
+Fine lines appear, along with a feeling of tightness and increased susceptibility to irritation.
+Such skin retains water poorly, reacts more quickly to external factors, and can appear tired and lacking radiance.

 The good news, however, is that proper care can significantly improve its condition.
-The key is rebuilding the hydrolipid barrier, intense hydration, and supporting skin regeneration processes.
+The key is to rebuild the hydrolipid barrier, intensely moisturize, and support skin regeneration processes.

 What does parchment skin look like?

-Parchment skin has a very distinctive appearance.
-Beauticians describe it as thin, slightly wrinkled, and dry, with a visible loss of firmness.
+Parchment skin has a very characteristic appearance.
+Cosmetologists describe it as thin, slightly wrinkled, and dry, with a visible loss of firmness.

-In the case of parchment skin, wrinkles aren't solely the result of facial expressions.
-They are often the result of skin dehydration and a weakening of its supporting structure.
+In the case of parchment skin, wrinkles are not solely due to facial expressions.
+They are often a result of skin dehydration and weakening of its supportive structure.

-The skin may appear slightly "creased."
-Stretching the skin may temporarily smooth out the wrinkles, but they quickly return.
+The skin can look as if it has been slightly "crinkled."
+When stretched, the wrinkles temporarily smooth out but quickly return.

 Test - is your skin parchment-like?

-There are a few simple ways to assess whether your skin is starting to take on the characteristics of parchment skin.
+There are several simple ways to assess whether your skin is beginning to exhibit characteristics of parchment skin.

 Skin pinch test

 Gently pinch the skin on your cheek or under your eye.
-If fine lines or folds remain after releasing for a few seconds, this may indicate dehydration and loss of elasticity.
+If fine wrinkles or a skin fold remain for a few seconds after releasing, it may indicate dehydration and loss of elasticity.

 Gently pull the skin on your cheek.
-If it slowly returns to its original shape, it may indicate a decline in collagen levels.
+If it slowly returns to its original shape, it may indicate a decrease in collagen levels.

-If after washing your face you feel an immediate feeling of tightness and your skin looks dry and dull, it is likely that the hydrolipid barrier is weakened.
+If an immediate feeling of tightness occurs after washing your face, and your skin looks dry and dull, the hydrolipid barrier is likely weakened.

 Why does skin become parchment-like?

-The formation of parchment skin is the result of several biological processes occurring in the skin.
+The formation of parchment skin is a result of several biological processes occurring in the skin.

 Decrease in collagen production

 Collagen is responsible for skin firmness and density.
-Its production begins to gradually decline after the age of 25.
-As we age, collagen fibers become thinner and less organized.
+Its production gradually begins to decline after the age of 25.
+With age, collagen fibers become thinner and less organized.

 The skin then loses its elasticity and begins to look thinner.